 The layered metal used for silver-filled jewelry pieces consists of between 5% and 10% silver, usually sterling quality silver.
 This corresponds to the precious metal percentage composition of gold-filled jewelry, which is 5% to 10% gold alloy by weight.

-While this doesn’t seem like much, silver-filled is actually the best and thickest silver surface coating used in jewelry.
+While this might not seem like much, silver-filled is actually the best and thickest silver surface coating used in jewelry.
 If properly cared for, it can take many years for the outer layer to wear off and reveal the base metal underneath.

-Silver-filled metal shouldn’t be confused with gold vermeil, which is made by plating a layer of gold alloy over sterling silver.
+Silver-filled metal shouldn’t be confused with gold vermeil, which is made by electroplating a thin layer of gold alloy over sterling silver.

 Common Silver-Filled Quality Stamp Marks: